-WannBefore you do volunteer work in The Gambia, you travel to the “Nord Bank” of the Gambia River.
+When you volunteer in Gambia, you travel to the “Nord-bank” of the Gambia River.
 Our projects are based in a small village, namely Jammeh-Kunda.

 The Gambia is located in the far west of Africa and is the smallest country in continental Africa.
 The country borders the Atlantic Ocean and has a coastline of 80 km with beautiful beaches, lagoons and fishing villages.
 Furthermore, The Gambia consists of a narrow strip of land and is completely enclosed by the only neighboring country Senegal, with which the Gambia shares a 749 km long border.
 The capital Banjul is located in the west, close to the ocean.
 The largest city, however, is Serekunda, which is also located in the west of the country.

 The Gambia River provides a rich biodiversity: the country has almost 500 different bird species, hippos, crocodiles and monkeys.
-The Gambia has six national parks and reserves that together cover 3,7% of the Gambian territory.
-In the national parks and reserves you can - with a bit of luck - also spot larger mammals, such as giraffes, lions, buffalo and large antelopes.
+Gambia has six national parks and reserves that together cover 3,7% of the Gambian territory.
+In the national parks and reserves you can - with a bit of luck - also spot larger mammals, such as giraffes, lions, buffalos and large antelopes.
 The delta of the Gambia River is quite swampy with mangrove vegetation.
-The north of the Gambia has a parklandsavannlandscape with long grasses, large shrubs and some trees.
-The bossav . begins south of the Gambia Riveranne, grassland with groups of trees.
-Furthermore, The Gambia is a very flat country.
-The highest points rise no more than 50 meters above sea level.
+The north of Gambia has a parkland savannah landscape with long grasses, large bushes and some trees.
+South of the Gambia River begins the savannah forest, grassland with groups of trees.
+Furthermore, Gambia is a very flat country.
+The highest points are no more than 50 meters above sea level.

 Jammeh Kunda is a small village with 700 inhabitants.
 It is about 1,5 hours from the capital Banjul by ferry and bus.